awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 **To create an Amazon EFS file system for your Amazon EKS cluster**

 1. Retrieve the VPC ID that your cluster is in and store it in a variable for use in a later step\.
-Replace `cluster-name` with your cluster name\.
+Replace `my-cluster` with your cluster name\.

    ```
    vpc_id=$(aws eks describe-cluster \
-       --name cluster-name \
+       --name my-cluster \
        --query "cluster.resourcesVpcConfig.vpcId" \
        --output text)
    ```